 Falling into the rebound headache cycle is not your fault.
 When we are in pain, it is natural to turn to medications to try to feel better.
-Do not feel ashamed or upset with yourself for taking medication, which is meant to make us feel better.
-Do not feel ashamed for wanting your migraine attacks go away so that you can get through your day, keep your job, or take care of your family.
+Do not feel ashamed or upset with yourself for taking medication which is meant to make you feel better.
+Do not feel ashamed for wanting your migraine attacks to go away so that you can get through your day, keep your job, or take care of your family.

 If you are in a situation where the medications you took caused you to experience rebound headaches, there is a solution.
 Use your doctor’s expertise, your family’s support, social media’s supplemental information, and stop the overused acute medications associated with rebound.
 The longer you can go without these acute medications, the greater the likelihood that you will successfully get rid of rebound headaches.
 I am confident and hopeful that you can do this.
 And there is hope.
 I’m living proof of it.